 To comply with PRC laws and regulations which restrict foreign control of companies involved in internet content provision ("ICP") and advertising businesses, the Company operates its websites and provides online marketing advertising services in the PRC through its PRC Domestic Entities and the PRC Domestic Entities' subsidiaries.
 The equity interests of the PRC Domestic Entities are legally held directly by Vincent Tianquan Mo, executive chairman of the board of directors, and Richard Jiangong Dai, chief executive officer.
-The effective control of the PRC Domestic Entities is held by the Company through three of its WOFEs, SouFun Network, SouFun Media and Beijing Hong An, as a result of a series of contractual arrangements and their supplementary agreements signed with each of the PRC Domestic Entities which arrangements and agreements contain similar provisions regarding obligations and rights of the Company and the PRC Domestic Entities (hereinafter, together the "Contractual Agreements").
+The effective control of the PRC Domestic Entities is held by the Company through three of its WOFEs, SouFun Network, SouFun Media and Beijing Hong An, as a result of a series of contractual arrangements and their supplementary agreements signed with each of the PRC Domestic Entities (hereinafter, together the "Contractual Agreements").
 As a result of the Contractual Agreements, the Company maintains the ability to approve decisions made by the PRC Domestic Entities, is entitled to substantially all of the economic benefits from the PRC Domestic Entities and is obligated to absorb all of the PRC Domestic Entities' expected losses.